ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-nx-sparse-checkout.md

 Of course it's always better to automate these things to reduce errors.
 I developed a tool [nx-sparse-checkout](https://www.npmjs.com/package/nx-sparse-checkout), which can be added to a workspace using Nx 8.11 and above.
-I borrowed the idea from [KwintenP](https://twitter.com/kwintenp), updated it for use in Nx 8 and made some other enhancements to better the user experience.
+I used the idea from [KwintenP](https://twitter.com/kwintenp), updated it for use in Nx 8 and made some other enhancements to improve the user experience.

 <div style="text-align: center;">
   <img src="/img/2020-03-31-nx-sparse-checkout/example.gif" alt="Example of nx-sparse-checkout" width="100%" height="100%">